Why We Need Humble Leaders

 The authors argue that the changing world necessitates humble leadership due to the changing nature of work:

-· Leadership will become more and more about context and process rather than content and expertise.
+- Leadership will become more about context and process rather than content and expertise.

 The authors make the salient point that the workplace now puts a premium on so-called “soft-skills” and experimental learning, and is moving away from authoritarian and one-size fits all training and development.
 They say that it’s the leader’s responsibility to foster those dynamics correctly by introducing the right tasks at the right time and at the right pace.
-Your effectiveness as a humble leader will depend on how well you can incorporate soft skills into the group dynamic so your group can accomplish even its most complex goals.
+A humble leader’s effectiveness will depend on how well you can incorporate soft skills into the group dynamic so your group can accomplish even its most complex goals.

-Joseph Folkman a new report, “How Do You Become an Effective Leader?
-Stay Humble,” a follow up to a previous article on humble leaders In Harvard Business Review, argues“How do people make the judgment that a leader is arrogant or humble?
+Joseph Folkman writes in a report, “How Do You Become an Effective Leader?
+Stay Humble,” a follow up to a previous article on humble leaders in Harvard Business Review, argues “How do people make the judgment that a leader is arrogant or humble?
 Arrogant leaders don’t parade around with a badge indicating they are conceited.
 Yet, there is a high degree of consensus within organizations about who is humble and who is arrogant.
 The reality is that there are a set of very predictable behaviors that send clear signals about an individual’s humility or arrogance.”
 Folkman studied 1,072 leaders and concluded the following:

 Folkman says these behaviors listed above represent the largest differences between arrogant and humble leaders.
 “Looking over the list,” Folkman says, “it isn’t difficult to realize why humble leaders win.
 In many ways, humble leaders believe that leadership is the ability to get work done through others.
 In contrast, arrogant leaders believe leadership is the ability to get work done by others.”